 Any of these stages can cause pressure on a nerve

 root and symptoms of pain and numbness.

-50% of people with a herniated disc in the low back recover within 1 month.
+half of the people with herniated discs in the low back recover within 1 month.
 And

 within 6 months, most recover.1

 - Pain may come and go.
-Periods of time when pain
+Pain-free periods happen less and less.

 - Long-lasting (chronic)

 and recurring pain can develop because of continued tissue irritation caused by

 - Chronic pain syndrome can result from having ongoing pain, causing depression,